 Holiday cancellation cover can help if you can’t make your trip, while curtailment will cover you if you need to end your trip early.

-That’s why you should get travel insurance as soon as your holiday’s booked - so you’ll be covered for cancellation as soon as you’ve paid for your trip.
+That’s why you should get travel insurance as soon as you book your trip - so you’ll be covered for cancellation as soon as you’ve paid for it.

 Cancellation cover won’t reimburse you if you just change your mind about travelling.
 But it can cover unavoidable, unforeseen circumstances including: